arkovia/acts/organisations-act-2017.md

 - Improving self-sustainability of the nation

-#### Segment 2: Owner and Setup
+### Segment 2: Other Document
-The Genesis Council hereby sets up the first initial EGI, `Arkovia EGI`, which owns all EGIs, including itself.
-All EGI's are fully government owned by `Arkovia EGI`.

-#### Segment 3: Board Members
-Board members of the EGI are selected by the Genesis Council or the Direct Democracy.
-The Genesis Council has the power to over-ride and elect new EGI board members immediately.
+The EGI will be controlled by the EGI Act of 2018.j

 ## Section 7: Company
-#### Segment 1: Introduction
+### Segment 1: Introduction
 A `Company` can be a `general partnership` (`GP`), `limited partnership` (`LP`), `limited liability partnership` (`LLP`), `Limited Liability Limited Partnership` (`LLLP`), `Limited Liability Corporation` (`LLC`, `LC`, `Ltd. Co.`), `Professional Limited Liability Corporation` (`PLLC`), `Small Business Corporation` (`Corp.`, `Inc.`, `S.p.A.`), and `Corporation` (`Corp.`, `Inc.`, `S.p.A.`).